tranngocminhhieu/refresh-metabase-session/README.md

 - Step 2: Prepare `metabase_url.txt` and `rentry.txt`.
 - Step 3: Run the `refresh_metabase_session.py` to refresh the Metabase session.

+*Note: The `create_google_profile` is not working for personal Gmail, but working with a Google Workspace account.*

 ## Example files
 `rentry.txt`
 - URL